joakim/kay/README.md

 #### Cell types

 - **Object** cells are not executable
-- **Method** cells are executable, take arguments and return values
+- **Function** cells are executable, take arguments and return values
 - **Block** cells are executable, but can not take arguments or return values -->